2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 In this section, you learned:

-- Store creation and configuring a default currency combined with price source preferences.
+- Store creation and configuring a default currency, combined with price source preferences.
 - Each "Store" is a new home separated from other stores on this installation of BTCPay Server.

 # Introduction to Securing Bitcoin Keys